-Business-to-business IoT implementations are frequently used internally to optimize processes for smart manufacturing environments, smart inventory systems, and inside smart offices; but digitally mature companies are using IoT to create connected products that can activate an entire new set of sell-able digital services.
+Business-to-business (B2B) IoT implementations are frequently used internally to optimize processes for smart manufacturing environments, smart inventory systems, and inside smart offices; but digitally mature companies are using IoT to create connected products and services that can activate an entirely new set of sell-able digital services.

 The affordability of sensors, data storage, and cloud computing has driven the exponential production of smart, connected products for consumers.
 However, there is a great opportunity for businesses serving other businesses to benefit from creating and supporting connected products.